Twasi/twasi-docs/docs/getting-started/plugin-commands.md

 > The command name should not contain the command prefix (which is '!' by default).

 The *execute(TwasiCustomCommandEvent event)* function is your main execution function that will always be called when someone executes your command.
 The returned boolean defines whether the command was successfully executed or not.
-If the command ran successfully the command cooldown - if specified - is applied to the user who executed the command.
+If the command ran successfully, the command cooldown - if specified - is applied to the user who executed the command.

 #### Setting up permissions